 The Tree Council has developed a four-point plan to help local authorities fight ash dieback, the most significant tree disease to hit the UK since Dutch Elm disease emerged in the 1970s.

-The plan, to be circulated as an easy-to-use “toolkit”, is designed to:
+The plan, to be circulated as an easy-to-use “toolkit”, will:

 - Raise awareness of the disease

 - Identify best practice for managing non-woodland trees

 - Advise on recovery and creation of alternative treescapes

 Ash is the third most common tree in Britain and there are up to 60 million ash trees outside woodlands in the UK.
 Ash dieback was first officially recorded in the UK in 2012, with only a small fraction of trees proving resistant.

 The Ash Dieback Action Plan Toolkit, was prepared by The Tree Council and Fera Science Limited (formerly the Food and Environment Research Agency) with the support of the Department for Environment, Food and Rural Affairs (Defra).
 It brings together guidance and case studies from local authorities already tackling the issue.

 The Tree Council urges local authorities and others managing the landscape to address the threat now and to recruit local volunteers to help identify the scale of the problem.
 The plan draws attention not only to the significant economic and environmental impacts, but also to the dangers dead and dying trees pose to human health and safety.
 The plan will be updated as scientists and local authorities discover more about the disease.